yangyang0611/File-Transfer-on-TCP-UDP/README.md

 - create a new file when transfer is succed

 ## lab 2
-### LLMP multicast can only implement on UDP protocol
+### LLMP multicast -- which can only be implemented on UDP protocol
 1. server --- send document to 3 client
 - print out file size TO BE SEND